 The International Society for Contemporary Legend Research has established an annual book prize in honor of Brian McConnell.
 The purpose of the award is to encourage scholarship in the field, to recognize and inspire standards of excellence in contemporary legend publications and to commemorate the life and work of Brian McConnell, a long time member of ISCLR, celebrated crime reporter, author and legend scholar.

-There will be three judges appointed by the Society’s Council, one of whom will be the Society’s President, or First Vice-President.
+There will be three judges appointed by the Society’s Council.
 The judges may, at their discretion, consider books which have not been formally submitted for the prize.
 The winning book will be that which, in the opinion of the judges made the most distinguished contribution to the study of contemporary legend in the year in question.

 Books to be considered for the McConnell Award should be sent in triplicate to: